ArmanMoussavi1/deep_cgmd_tutorial/README.md

 # deep_md_tutorial
 # DeepMD-kit Tutorial: Learning from a LAMMPS Simulation

-This tutorial guides you through training a Deep Potential Molecular Dynamics (DeepMD) model using data from a LAMMPS simulation.
+This tutorial guides you through training and using a Deep Potential Molecular Dynamics (DeepMD) model.
+The example, Deep Water, uses LAMMPS to simulate the 2005 edition of the TIP4P water model.
+The output of the fine-grained simulation is coarse-grained (CG) during the data preparation.
+Finally the Deep Water model contains a single particle located at the oxygen site.

 ---